openPMD/openPMD-standard/EXT_BeamPhysics.md

 - `gridOriginOffset`
   - Type: Required 2-vector or 3-vector *(real)*
   - Description: distance from `eleAnchorPt` to the grid origin point.
 This is a 2-vector if `gridGeometry` is set to `rotationally_symmetric_rz` and is a 3-vector if `gridGeometry` is set to `xyz`.

+- `harmonic`
+  - Type: Required *(int)*
+  - Description: Harmonic number of the fundamental frequency.
+A value of zero implies a DC field.

+- `name`
+  - Type: Optional *(string)*
+  - Description: Name to be used to identify the grid.

 `External Fields Group` Records
 -------------------------------